ApostolosTsimogiannis/DS.2/README.md

 All files are downloadable for users to build this heli.
 Read the manual section for a complete build instruction.
 <br>

-> This repository is still under development and being populated with all the necessary drawings and files.
+> This repository is under development.
+The final sections of the manual are being written and some more part files will be added.
 <br>